avranas/Climbing-Gear-Shop-Back-End/README.md

 # The Fake Climbing Gear Shop

-The Fake Climbing Gear Shop is an e-commerce app made by Alex Vranas to practice building full stack web apps.
-No climbing gear is actually being sold here, but you can expect this site to do everything that you expect an e-commerce site is capable of.
+The Fake Climbing Gear Shop is an e-commerce app made by Alex Vranas.
+It was made by the developer to practice building full stack web apps.
+This site does not actually sell any climbing gear, but it can do just about everything that an e-commerce app should be capable of.

 ## Features
 1. Users can create their own account with their email address